justinmahar/react-html-props/README.md

 You will likely have your own props, of course.

 In this case, simply extend the props for the element you'd like.
-For instance, `MyComponent extends DivProps`.
+For instance, `MyComponentProps extends DivProps`.

 Then use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) to unpack your desired props.